 Festivals are becoming an increasingly important part of our cultural life.
 New ones are springing up across Scotland year on year and existing ones are expanding rapidly.
 Together these festivals celebrate creative talent, provide a focal point for the community, stimulate the local economy and attract visitors from far and wide.

 We have counted nearly 300 diverse events.
 There are festivals of comedy, walking, food and drink, alongside the more mainstream categories of music and literature.
 They take place from Shetland to Wigtown, from the Borders to the Western Isles.
 This guide will promote the year round nature of the festivals calendar and celebrate the small festival as much as the large.
 The project has the support of Creative Scotland.

-The Scottish Festival Guide 2012 was published in January 2012.
-Festivals are categorised under Music, Books, Art, Theatre, Film & TV, Comedy, Food and Drink, and Outdoor (implying active) and will identify family friendly festivals as those that have a substantive programme or appeal for children.
-All Festivals will be published on list.co.uk.
+The Scottish Festival Guide 2014 was published in January 2014.
+Festivals are categorised under Music, Books, Art, Theatre, Film & TV, Comedy, Food & Drink and Outdoor (implying active) and will identify family friendly festivals as those that have a substantive programme or appeal for children.
+Full Festivals listings are also available online.

 The Guide was distributed free with The List and through other channels.
 Festival organisers may send updates such as final dates, or programme information.